ansible-community/ansible-london-meetup/presentations/2024-09-23/README.md

         by: Don Naro
         document: [Ansible Community](2024-09-ansible-community-team.pdf)
         abstract: |
-            Several members of the Ansible Community team from Red Hat are in town and will be giving a short update on initiatives to support contributors and foster the community.We'll be discussing the Ansible Forum, the "lift and shift" effort to create a standalone documentation project, as well as other work going on such as package releases and the collection inclusion process.
+            Several members of the Ansible Community team from Red Hat are in town and will be giving a short update on initiatives to support contributors and foster the community.
+We'll be discussing the Ansible Forum, the "lift and shift" effort to create a standalone documentation project, as well as other work going on such as package releases and the collection inclusion process.
       website:
         - https://forum.ansible.com/
         - https://docs.ansible.com/